cpieloth/kata_c_gcc/README.md

 Folders
 -------

-* instructions: guidance/entry point of this kata
+* ./instructions - guidance/entry point of this kata
-* src: source code
+* ./src - source code
-* tools: code styles, helper scripts and more
+* ./tools - code styles, helper scripts and more

 Code Style
 ----------

-* See template in ./tools
+* See templates in ./tools
 * Text File Encoding: UTF-8
+* Indentation: Spaces only
 * Newline: LF or \n (Unix)
 * Line Width: 120